FidelityInternational/djangocms-navigation/README.rst

 ===============

 To register model to use navigation app, app should provide class in cms_config.py which inherit `CMSAppConfig` class.
-It should have `djangocms_navigation_enable` flag True which register to use djangocms_navigation and provide model mapping object, `navigation_models`.
+It should have `djangocms_navigation_enabled` flag True which register to use djangocms_navigation and provide model mapping object, `navigation_models`.

-Mapping object should provide Model class as key and list of model fields which can be query from UI.
+Mapping object should provide Model class as key and list of model fields which will be used for autocomplete form fields.
 Example of configuration defined below.